wasimwaheed07146/payment-service/README.md

 - I have used liquibase to create database schema
 - Scripts are present in "db.changelog-master.xml" file present in payment-service/src/main/resources directory

+## Input Payload ##

+Added an exported postman collection for reference of input and output payload

+- /payment-service/starzplay-paymentApi-collection.json

+Import the above file in postman for better readability

 ## Language, Frameworks, Libraries ##